Oereor/PlantsVsZombies-Unity/README.md

 ## Coming Soon...

-- The peashooter has come.
-Working on zombie health system.
-After that may come Repeater and Gatlin Pea.
+- Constructed zombie health system.
+Future features: two derived Peashooters, namely *Repeater* and *Gatlin Pea*; and two tougher zombies, namely *Conehead zombie* and *Buckethead zombie*.

-- More game contents, such as level progress and level selector, as well as more kinds of zombies, will...
+- More game contents, such as level progress and level selector, will...
 Well, I don't know when they can be published.
 Maybe after a long time.